-POLICY: New private and public efforts are addressing hunger throughout the state.
+POLICY: New private and public efforts are focused on addressing hunger throughout the state.
 Increased access to healthy food is part of Governor Polis' Roadmap to Save Coloradans Money on Health Care, and the Colorado Health Foundation is investing in the Colorado Blueprint to End Hunger, an effort led by a statewide coalition dedicated to ensuring all Coloradans have enough to eat.

-DATA: More than one in nine rural residents (11.7 percent) say they experience food insecurity, compared with closer to one in 11 (9.3 percent) residents of urban areas.
+DATA: More than one in nine rural residents (11.7 percent) say they experience food insecurity, compared with closer to one in 11 residents of urban areas (9.3 percent).

-Hunger is a Pressing Need in Many Colorado Communities
+Hunger Is a Pressing Need in Many Colorado Communities